evan1026/Logger/README.md

 When `color` is true, Linux style color codes are used. `LOG_INFO` is white, `LOG_WARNING` is yellow, and `LOG_ERROR` is red.
 It defaults to false.

-`logNoEndl` is the same as `log`, except it does not add a newline (`\n`) at the end of the line.
-I have plans to allow this to have rewritable lines, but I'll get to that later.
+The commands ending in `NoEndl` do not add a newline (`\n`) at the end of the line.
+This allows for the current line to be rewritten using the `rw` varieties.
+The line can also be cleared with `clearLine()`.

+Where applicable, functions returning a boolean return whether or not the command was successful.
+An error indicates that the command could not be carried out (for instance, when clearing/rewriting a line that had a newline (i.e. clearing/rewriting even though previous command was not a `NoEndl` (p.s. nested parentheses ftw))).

-`pause` outputs `Press enter to continue...` and then waits for the user to press enter before returning and allowing the program to continue.
+`pause` outputs `Press enter to continue...` (unless another message is supplied) and then waits for the user to press enter before returning and allowing the program to continue.